All Episodes

 There was no room for empathy, let alone sympathy.

-Eric and Lyle had no choice of a fair trial against his backdrop.
+Eric and Lyle had no choice of a fair trial against this backdrop.

 Back then, there were limited resources for victims of sexual abuse, particularly for boys.

-There were virtually no systems in place to support survivors, and public awareness of the trauma of male sexual abuse was minimal, often clouded by preconceived judgments and homophobia.
+There are virtually no systems in place to support survivors, and public awareness of the trauma of male sexual abuse was minimal, often clouded by preconceived judgments and homophobia.

-Despite overwhelming family testimony acknowledging the abuse Eric and Lyle suffered, the public remained skeptical.
+Despite overwhelming family testimony acknowledging the abuse Eric and Lyle suffered, the public remains skeptical.

-Robbed of their childhoods by their parents, then robbed of any chance of freedom by a criminal justice system, eager to punish them without considering the context or understanding the why.
+Robbed of their childhoods by their parents, then robbed of any chance of freedom by a criminal justice system, eager to punish them without considering the context or understanding the why, without caring about whether the punishment fit the crime.

 Eric and Lyle were condemned before the trial even began.

-So as RC, right, Kim is um, you got this huge Netflix special right now, and you got Kim Kardashian speaking on their behalf.
+So as y'all can see, right, Kim is, you got this huge Netflix special right now going on, and you got Kim Kardashian speaking on their behalf.

 I think the O.J.
 Simpson case was the biggest trial in American history by fucking far.